Trackage/traipse/README.md

 [window-like](https://dplyr.tidyverse.org/articles/window-functions.html)
 and in traipse padding value/s of `NA` are used to return an element for every input location.

-Distances are always returned in metres, directions and angles are always returned in degrees.
-Absolute bearing is relative to North (0), and proceeds clockwise positive and anti-clockwise negative `N = 0, E = 90, S = +/-180, W = -90`.

-Time is always returned in seconds, and speed in metres per second.

 ## Installation